ryankembrey/emu/README.md

 # emu
 `emu` (Email Utitlity) is a straightforward Command-Line Interface (CLI) program designed to simplify the process of sending emails from your terminal.
-Whether you want to quickly shoot off an email or automate sending messages, `emu` has got you covered.
+It has been designed with the intent of being used in automated shell scripts.
 ## Features
 - Send emails through a CLI Interface
 - Support for editing the email body with any text editor